1 FAM 600

 (5) Is a liaison with the Office of the Legal Adviser (Ethics and Financial Disclosure Office), the Bureau of Administration, Office of Acquisitions, M/White House Liaison, and Global Partnership Initiative to ensure that all donors are vetted in accordance with conflict-of-interest requirements.

-(1) Oversees the Bureau’s Financial Management and Technology programs;
+(1) Oversees the Bureau’s Financial, Audit, and Technology and programs;

 (4) Provides advice to the Comptroller and CFO and other executives on all Department-wide and U.S. Government-wide financial management matters, including matters under the CFO Act and other key financial management legislation;